LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 same file on Windows, provided "C:" is the system drive.

-When not serving a web request, such as when running LassoStartup items or when running scripts through the :program:`lasso9` command line tool, the file system root is set to the system's natural root which is "/" for UNIX-based systems or "C:" (for example) on Windows-based systems.
+When not serving a web request, such as when running LassoStartup items or when running scripts through the :program:`lasso9` command-line tool, the file system root is set to the system's natural root which is "/" for UNIX-based systems or "C:" (for example) on Windows-based systems.

 Relative paths do not begin with a slash or drive designation and indicate a file or directory which is located based on the current working directory.